berkkirtay/personal-website/README.md

 # My Personal Website
-### This repository includes source code of my personal website.
-MERN stack has been used to develop this website project.
+**This repository includes source code of my personal website.
+MERN stack is used to develop this website.**

 ## Front Page Section:
 This section is a static page that you can directly change from the source code.